What is neurofibromatosis?

 How can I prevent neurofibromatosis?

 If you have neurofibromatosis in your family and you're planning on having children, you can get genetic tests.
 These tests can tell you if you carry the gene.
-If so, genetic counseling can help you see your chances of passing (or not passing) the gene on to your children.
+If so, genetic counseling can help you understand your chances of passing (or not passing) the gene on to your children.